Chicago Bicycle Accident Lawyer

 If a bicyclist is involved in a particularly destructive collision, fatalities are a possibility.
 If you or a loved one were involved in a bicycle accident, it is important to seek medical care right away.
 Your well-being is the most important thing, but mitigating injury is also an important part of a Chicago bike accident lawsuit.
 After seeking medical attention and filing a report with the Chicago Police Department, contact a Chicago bicycle accident lawyer to discuss the next steps.

 Chicago Bike Accident Liability and Negligence – What Does It Mean?

 Both drivers and cyclists are obligated to obey the rules of the road, designated by local, state, federal laws and have a duty to practice ordinary care regarding their own safety and the safety of others on the road, pedestrian, bicyclist, or vehicle.
 Failure to do so is not only illegal but could potentially cause a collision.

 After an accident has occurred and a Chicago bike accident lawyer has been contacted, the initial first step in the legal process is proving liability.
 Did the driver of the vehicle exhibit negligence, or recklessness, that caused the injuries of the bicyclist?
-If yes, the case can proceed because the driver failed to practice care regarding the bicyclist.
+If yes, the case can proceed because the driver failed to practice care.
 But, sometimes, the answer could be no, and the accident was caused by the cyclist’s negligence.
 While this scenario is less common, it is important for a Chicago bicycle accident lawyer to look at all sides of the case before proceeding.

-Negligence, in terms of the driver of a motor vehicle, can often be found in varying forms – speeding, distracted driving, impaired driving, failure to yield, driving in the designated bike lane, among many others.
+Negligence, in terms of the driver of a motor vehicle, can often be found in varying forms – speeding, distracted driving, impaired driving, failure to yield, driving in the designated bicycle lane, among many others.